nasa-fornax/fornax-documentation/documentation/faq.md

 Note that conda's solver can be better than pip's at finding a consistent set of package versions across dependencies.
 If two packages you need are truly incompatible, contact their maintainers to see if the conflict can be resolved upstream.

+## How do I change my email address or password?

+Please email the [](#helpdesk) to change the email address or password associated with your Fornax account.

 ## What is the difference between saving and downloading a file?

 "Saving" a file will place it in a location in your Fornax storage.